renovatebot/renovate/docs/usage/configuration-options.md

 By default, Renovate will detect and process only the repository's default branch.
 For most projects, this is the expected approach.
-But Renovate also allows users to explicitly configure `baseBranches`, e.g. for use cases such as:
+Renovate also allows users to explicitly configure `baseBranches`, e.g. for use cases such as:

 - You wish Renovate to process only a non-default branch, e.g. `dev`: `"baseBranches": ["dev"]`
 - You have multiple release streams you need Renovate to keep up to date, e.g. in branches `main` and `next`: `"baseBranches": ["main", "next"]`